lurchmath/lde/docs/phase1-structures.md

    unit tests then still pass.
  * [ ] Search for any documentation that mentioned external attributes and update it to match the new names of those functions.

-### Attribute conventions

- * [ ] Remove from `src/structure.litcoffee` the entire section entitled
-   "Attribute conventions," because many of those conventions will change as we build upon our new design.
- * [ ] Remove any unit tests that dealt with any of the code deleted in the previous step.
-Ensure that all unit tests then still pass.
- * [ ] Search for any documentation that mentioned code deleted in that same step and remove it, because that code no longer exists.
- * [ ] Once all tests pass, rebuild everything, commit, and push to the repository.